vsyang/TypeScript/README.md

 In the future, I would like to improve:

 - Loading the drawings correctly
+- Have the option menu and text bar pop up when user clicks the buttons
 - The style (css) portion.
 There was not enough time this week.
 - The bug that occasionally occurs when actually drawing.
 Sometimes, clicking on the mouse causes a starburst of lines instead of the line the user is drawing.
 - Adding an undo/redo feature in case the eraser takes too long